 - Supporting girls and women in STEM/STEAM

-Drawing on over experience making mixed reality games which have been played all over the world, including at the National Theatre (London), Toronto International Film Festival and IndieCade (San Francisco) Kate is now advising and developing in the virtual reality, augmented reality and mixed reality space (VR/AR/MR).
+Kate has also been playing with reality since 2007.
+Her award-winning mixed and augmented reality (MR/AR) games have been played all over the world, including at the National Theatre (London), Toronto International Film Festival and IndieCade (San Francisco).
+Her current project, “Secret Agents of Happiness

 ” invites players to engage with those around them with random acts of joy and kindness.